 37. The Love You’re Given – Jack Garratt

 London musician Jack Garrett is a singer, producer and multi-instrumentalist whose vocals and music style are a mix of R&B, pop, neosoul and electronic music.
 As soon as he starts singing “I’ve been trying to give you my love.
-But you wont’ let me, won’t let me” you will find yourself nodding your head to the beat of this slinky jam.
-The song starts out as kind of an achingly sweet lament about a relationship gone wrong, surrounded by a quiet beat, but around 3:25 in segues into a louder, scratchy, techno slow-jam.
+But you won’t let me, won’t let me” you will find yourself nodding your head to the beat of this slinky jam.
+The song starts out as kind of an achingly sweet lament about a relationship gone wrong, surrounded by a quiet beat, but around the 3:25 mark, it segues into a louder, scratchy, techno jam session.
 Yet, it all somehow flows quite sinuously.

 36. Blood On Me – Sampha

-I’m forever thankful to Solange’s ‘Don’t Touch My Hair‘ or I may not have ever heard of Sampha.
-His work on the aforementioned song is what turned me onto this talented dude with his truly original style.
+I’m forever thankful to Solange’s ‘Don’t Touch My Hair‘ or I might not have ever heard of Sampha.
+His work on the aforementioned song is what turned me on to this talented dude with his truly original style.
 He looks like a teddy bear, but his vocals are raspy and higher-pitched than you would expect.
 His music is hard to define in that he incorporates a variety of genres such hip-hop, rap, neosoul, pop and electronic music.
 This song jumps-out at you in that it has a quiet intensity, as shown in the chorus “I swear they smell the blood on me.
 I hear they’re coming for me.”
-I have annihilated his catalog in that I’ve yet to hear a song by him that I don’t like.
-That is a rare achievement.
+I have annihilated Sampha’s catalog in that I’ve yet to hear a song by him that I don’t like, which is why this is the first of three of his songs that are on this list.

 35. Soul Sista – Bilal